piotrmaslanka/jquery-paintable/README.md

 Usage
 -----

-1. Download and include paintable.js
+1. Download and include jquery-paintable.js

-    `<script src="paintable.js"></script>`
+    `<script src="jquery-paintable.js"></script>`

 2. Initialize paintable

     `$('#canvas').paintable();`

-Initializing paintable allows users to draw on it.
+Initializing jquery-paintable allows users to draw on the canvas.
 Changing tools, colors or other things can be done by calling methods.

 Methods
 -------